kroitor/gjk.c/README.md

 What GJK really says is: if you're able to build a simplex that contains (includes) the Origin then your shapes have at least one or more points of intersection (occupy same points in space).

-WORK IN PROGRESS, A live demo of GJK in a 1D-space and a video GJK in action coming up soon )
+WORK IN PROGRESS, A live demo of GJK in a 1D-space and a video of GJK in action coming up soon )

 ### Moving On To 2D